c-jaenicke/i3-setup/README.md

 Additionally, change the values of `CC=` and `CXX=` to change the default compilers for C and C++ respectively.

-## Theming Applications When Using Sway
+## Qt6ct

-### Qt6ct
+To set a theme for GTK/QT applications, use `qt6ct`.

 1. Install the `qt6ct` and `breeze` packages
-2. Open `qt6ct` and set the breeze and the font you want
+2. Open `qt6ct` and set the breeze and font
 3. Save and close
-4. Edit the `.zprofile` file and add the line `QT_QPA_PLATFORMTHEME=qt6ct` at the end.
+4. Edit the `.zprofile` file and add the line `QT_QPA_PLATFORMTHEME=qt6ct`
 5. Reboot your system

 ## Fonts

-The following fonts are being used in this setup:
+The following fonts are being used

 - `ttf-ibm-plex`
 - `ttf-hack-nerd`
 - `monospace`

-## QEMU and Docker
+## QEMU

-To use docker, install the `docker docker-compose` packages.
+1. Install the required packages `qemu-full libvirt dnsmasq virt-manager`
-`usermod -aG docker $USER`
+2. Add the current user to the libvirt group `usermod -aG libvirt $USER`

-To use QEMU:
+## Docker

-1. `qemu-full libvirt dnsmasq virt-manager`
+1. Install the required packages `docker docker-compose`
-2. `usermod -aG libvirt $USER`
+2. Add the current user to the libvirt group `usermod -aG docker $USER`

 ## Printing and Scanning Files